Homer Goes to College: Reception

 The episode has received mostly positive reviews from television critics.
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote, "Homer at his most excruciatingly stupid in another superb episode — his attitude to the college's 'stuffy old dean' (who was, in fact, bassist for The Pretenders) is a joy."
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote: "Homer at his most excruciatingly stupid in another superb episode—his attitude to the college's 'stuffy old dean' (who was, in fact, bassist for The Pretenders) is a joy."
 Thomas Rozwadowski of the Green Bay Press-Gazette listed Homer's line "Curly, straight.
 Curly, straight" whilst he torments the pig as "instantly memorable".
 In 2019, Consequence ranked it the top episode on its list of top 30 Simpsons episodes.

 DVD Movie Guide's Colin Jacobson commented that it did not "quite live up to its two predecessors "Homer's Barbershop Quartet" and "Cape Feare" this year, but it remains a strong show nonetheless.
 Actually, it starts a little slowly but builds steam along the way.
-It includes some classic moments of a Homer idiocy — hard to beat him chasing squirrels with a stick — and one of the better visual gags via Burns’ chair.
+It includes some classic moments of a Homer idiocy—hard to beat him chasing squirrels with a stick—and one of the better visual gags via Burns' chair.
 Who can dislike a show in which Richard Nixon threatens Homer due to a drunken pig?"
 The episode's reference to The Untouchables was named the 13th greatest film reference in the history of the show by Total Film's Nathan Ditum.

 In 2014, The Simpsons writers picked "Burning Down the Mouse" from the episode as one of their nine favorite "Itchy & Scratchy" episodes of all time.